thisistimothychen/comprehensive-git-cheatsheet/README.md

 - track changes to master (keep your branches and master in sync)

+## Stashing Changes
+The stash is not part of the repository, staging index, or working directory -- it's a special fourth area in Git.
+Similar to commits but don't have SHA's associated with them.
+Use when you have changes but you're not ready to commit them yet (e.g. when you need to switch branches but have uncommitted changes).

+    git stash save 'stash message that no one will see but should still be descriptive'

+View stashed changes (all stashes are available on any branch):

+    git stash list

+Show more information about the stash named `stash@{0}`:

+    git stash show stash@{0}

+Show `stash@{0}` as a patch (a section of code you can apply to different things to modify change them) (i.e. "show me the changes"):

+    git stash show -p stash@{0}

+(Commonly used) Retrieve a stashed change into current branch and remove from stash (there may be merge conflicts):

+    git stash pop

+(Not as commonly used) Retrieve a stashed change but leave a copy in stash (there may be merge conflicts):

+    git stash apply

+Delete a stashed change named `stash@{0}`:

+    git stash drop stash@{0}

+**[CAUTION]** Delete all stashes:

+    git stash clear

 ## Terminology
 HEAD
 - pointer to "tip" of current branch in repository